Our trip to Lucerne, Zermatt, Montreux, and Interlaken

 Hanhan hoisting the local favorite, plum brandy in coffee.

+Gary's dessert.
 Red wine pears, fresh whipped cream, apples, and semolina pudding.
+Fantastic!

 These faces and creatures you see on medival buildings are actually demons that were supposed to ward off evil.